-HIT250 Healthcare Billing and
+HIT250 Healthcare Billing and Reimbursement

-Reimbursement

-Prerequisites: HIT115 with a grade of "C" or better and reading proficiency
+Prerequisites: HIT100 and HIT115 (both courses must be completed with a grade of "C" or better) and reading

 Healthcare Billing and Reimbursement prepares students to review health care payment, illustrate the reimbursement cycle, and comply with regulatory guidelines.
 Chargemaster maintenance and reimbursement monitoring and reporting are emphasized.
-Ambulatory Payment Classification Systems and other prospective payment systems, the revenue cycle, chargemaster, Resource Based Relative Value Scale, regulatory guidelines, and billing processes will be covered.
+Ambulatory Payment Classification Codes (APCs) and other prospective payment systems, the revenue cycle, chargemaster, Resource Based Relative Value Scale (RBRVS), regulatory guidelines, and billing processes will be covered.
 (F,S,O)